msangobiyi/Endangered-Species/README.md

 <body>

 <h1>Timeline</h1>
-<p>Species are dying at such a rate that some say we are entering our 6th mass extinction, and hte sad thing is, most of us are unaware.</p>
+<p>Species are dying at such a rate that some say we are entering our 6th mass extinction, and the sad thing is, most of us are unaware.</p>

 </body>